Naomi Busch, MD

 care over profit margins.
 We are the best advocates for patients as well

 as for ourselves as we are delivering the actual care.
-When healthcare
+When health care

 organizations are led by people who have no patient care experience, there